 Young Adult Volunteer Programme

 This partnership programme with the Presbyterian Church (USA) helps our Priority Area congregations deliver and develop projects and services with local people.
-We are currently in our second year of the programme.
-Four young American volunteers are in placements in Possilpark, Castlemilk, Bridgeton St Francis in the East and Colston Milton.
+We are currently in our third year of the programme.
+Four young American volunteers are in placements in Larkhall: Chalmers, Queens Park Govanhill, Cranhill and St James' Pollok.

 Priority Areas Holiday